raewtf/raewtf.github.io/_posts/2024-05-15-first-in-line-manual.md

 ## Viewing global scores

-You can view global scores using two primary methods:

-1. Visit the *First in...
-Line?* game page on Catalog, at [play.date/games/first-in-line](https://play.date/games/first-in-line/).
-From here, you can view all available scores in the Scoreboards section.
-You can see top 10 scores in every available board.

-2. Enter the 'High Scores' menu within the game, accessible from the Title screen.
-When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch the Mode. *(On device, you can only view leaderboards for modes and difficulties you've already unlocked.)* From here, you can see the top 10 scores for the currently-highlighted board, as well as your own score and ranking (if available).
+You can view global scores by entering the 'High Scores' menu within the game, accessible from the Title screen.
+When in this screen, you can use the A button to toggle difficulty, and the left and right buttons on the D-pad to switch the Mode.
+From here, you can see the top 10 scores for the currently-highlighted board, as well as your own score and ranking (if available).

+> ⚠️ *You can only view leaderboards for modes and difficulties you've already unlocked.)*

 ## Control schemes

 Different control combinations are allowed for accessibility reasons (see Controls for more info.)
 Within the on-line leaderboards, you can see which control combination a player used to attain their best score.

-On the Catalog game page, refer to the final digit of a player's score.
-This indicates their control method.
-The digits represent the controls as follows:
+Just take a look next to a player's score to see what inputs they used!

+Here's a pro tip!
+If you wanna take the edge on a leaderboard but a score seems insurmountable, in some cases you don't actually have to *beat* it to take a higher rank!
+By using a bigger combination of buttons, you can obtain a decimal "bonus" that will eke your score over an opponent's.
+Here's a handy guide:

 - 0 - Buttons only
 - 1 - Buttons and Crank